rust-lang/rfcs/text/0000-delegation.md

     ```
     If so, can these be handled during implementation of this feature or is upfront design work required?
 -   There is a concern about _inherent traits_ causing duplicated symbols, can this be resolved during implementation?
--   Is the possible future extension _delegate block_ ruled out?
-If not, keywords `delegate`/`Delegate` should be reserved in edition 2018.
+-   For the possible future extension _delegate block_, should we reserve the keyword `Delegate` in edition 2018?
+-   Should `to` be a keyword in edition 2018?
 -   Should we implement the proposed syntax or one of the alternatives in nightly?
 We may wish to gain experience using a particlular syntax on nightly before committing to it.
 -   Are there any possible extensions the proposed syntax is not forward compatible with?

 We expect to resolve through the implementation of this feature before stabilization:

 -   How does delegation interact with specialization?
 There will be a [default impl](https://github.com/rust-lang/rfcs/blob/master/text/1210-impl-specialization.md#default-impls) block in the future.
 Should we allow `delegate` to be used in a `default impl` block?
+    - The authors do not have a specific reason to disallow this and are listing the question as it was raised during discussion and they do not know enough about specialization to answer it.